RafaelBarbosatec/flutter_robot/README.md

 ```

 We not go do anything here in the moment.
-But you already can know that in `injectDependencies` method you will insert the code of inject the page dependencies and the `mockScenario` method you will insert the code of mock the specific scenarios.
+But you already can know that in `injectDependencies` method you will insert the code of inject the page dependencies and the `mockScenario` method you will insert the code of do mock of dependencies.

 After then lets implements a base of your robot file.